mgunt/IBRCalc/README.md

 # IBRCalc
-A calculator that calculates eligibility for income driven federal student loan repayment plans
+A simple calculator that calculates estimated monthly payments for federal student loans